Dynamical Prevention of Topological Defect Formation: Higgs dynamics with a negative Hubble mass term

 The typical Hubble parameter during inflation is given by $H^2_{\rm inf} \simeq \Lambda^4 / (3 M_{\rm pl}^2)$.
 In contrast to the chaotic inflation, generally there is a hierarchy between the Hubble parameter and the inflaton mass at the potential minimum: $m_\phi = \sqrt{6} \ell M_{\rm pl} H_{\rm inf} / v$.

 Fig.~\ref{fig: inflaton_NI} shows the time evolution of the inflaton (left panel) and the Hubble parameter (right panel).
 We choose $\ell=6$ and $v=M_{\rm pl}$ with the initial condition $\phi = 0.8\, \phi_{\rm end}$.
 The evolution of $\sigma$ for different values of $n$ and $c$ are shown in Fig.~\ref{fig: sigmaHM_NI}.
-As in the chaotic inflation case, $\sigma$ overshoots the origin for $n = 4$ within several Hubble times while $n\geq 6$ cases do not.
+As in the chaotic inflation case, for $n = 4$ the field $\sigma$ overshoots the origin within several Hubble times, whereas for $n\geq 6$ it does not.
 This confirms that the lower bound on $n$ (\ref{eq:nbound}) to avoid the zero-crossing is insensitive to the choice of inflation models.
 An obvious difference between chaotic and new inflation models is that, for the new inflation model, the inflaton oscillates many times before $\sigma$ crosses the origin due to the hierarchy between the inflaton mass and the Hubble scale.
-This feature has an impact on the model with a negative Higgs coupling considered in the following sections.
+This feature has an impact on the dynamics of the model with a negative Higgs coupling considered in the following sections.